What is mindfulness?

 Dejana, Life Coach, London

-Mindfulness meditation is practiced while sitting with eyes closed, in a cross-legged position, either on the floor or on a cushion, with the back fully erect and straight.
+Mindfulness meditation courses are practiced while sitting with eyes closed, in a cross-legged position, either on the floor or on a cushion, with the back fully erect and straight.
 One’s attention is generally then placed on the naval or on the nostrils, and you allow your awareness to monitor any thought patterns or emotions as they come and go.
 In other methodologies, a process of counting numbers is used.

 In many schools, if you lose your attention in thought, then you start again, until you’re able to complete your allotted time frame, at which time you may wish to extend the amount of time you do your practice for.